Definition: how to cite an article

 brackets, right after the author)

-- f (or f.) = the following page; ff (or ff.) = subsequent pages (min.
-2); in case you are referring to more than three pages here, use a dash to indicate from-till: p.
+- ff. = the following page; et seq. = subsequent pages (min.
+2); if you are referring to more than three pages here, use a dash to indicate from-till: p.
 267-275

 Crucial elements for citing an article

 Author: When it comes to journal articles, the author of the article is named first (not the editor of the journal).
 The surname is followed by the first name.
-If there is more than one first name, only the first is written fully and the middle name is abbreviated, e.g. Schmitt, Peter A. However, if you are using APA citations, all first names are abbreviated and only the surname is written fully, e.g. Schmitt, P.A.
+If there is more than one first name, only the first is written in full and the middle name is abbreviated, e.g. Schmitt, Peter A. However, if you are using APA citations, all first names are abbreviated and only the surname is written in full, e.g. Schmitt, P.A.

 Journal title: Another vital element is the title of the journal.
 Depending on the citation system you choose to follow, the title is put in quotation marks.
 The title of the journal is also part of a full citation and must be italicized to contrast it with the title of the article.
 Thus, it is possible to distinguish article and journal title at a glance.

 Volume Number: Moreover, you have to include the volume number to make sure that the article can be easily found and identified.
 In addition, the page numbers must be given as this also helps the reader trace your source.